hetyus/MPC_StudioBlack_scale/README.md

 Mixolydian
 Aeolian
 Locrian

+Relevant string in ASCII:
+Relevant string in Hex:

 > **Important:** Each string must keep its original length in bytes.
 > If a replacement name is shorter, pad with spaces (UTF-16LE: `20 00`).